-- When an applicant has registered your details in the application form, you will receive an auto-generated email with a link to the online reference form where you will be able to upload your reference letter.
-The form will also include questions about yourself and your relationship to the candidate. - All letters of recommendation should be addressed to the Rhodes Scholarship Selection Committee. - The Selection Committee asks that your letter of recommendation be on headed paper, signed, and uploaded in pdf format.
+- When an applicant has registered your details in the application form, you will receive an auto-generated email, which will contain a link to the online reference form where you will be able to upload your reference letter.
+The form will also include questions requesting basic information about yourself and your relationship to the applicant. - All letters of recommendation should be addressed to the Rhodes Scholarship Selection Committee. - The Selection Committee asks that your letter of recommendation be on headed paper, signed, and uploaded in pdf format.
 If you are unable to access an official/institutional letterhead we can, on an exceptional basis, accept references on a personal letterhead that clearly states your institutional affiliation and provides official contact information including an email address and phone number. - All letters of reference should be submitted via the online reference form.
 Please ensure that you press submit once you have completed the form.

-Once you submit, both you and the applicant will receive an automated email to confirm receipt; the applicant will not be able to see the submitted reference, which will remain confidential.
+Once you submit the reference form, both you and the applicant will receive an automated email to confirm receipt; the applicant will not be able to see the submitted reference, which will remain confidential.
 Please note that during the selection process you may be contacted for further information.

-NOTE: Rhodes Scholarship referees should not normally be personal friends, peers or relatives, or have any other conflict of interest.
+Please note that Rhodes Scholarship referees should not normally be personal friends, peers or relatives, or have any other conflict of interest.
 If a referee fits into one of these categories, they should make the connection clear within the reference.

-References must be written in English and must be uploaded before 23:59 SAST, 15 August 2025.
-If you require any further support with submitting your reference please email: scholarship.queries@rhodeshouse.ox.ac.uk
+References must be written in English and must be uploaded before 23:59 Central Africa Time, 14 August 2025.
+If you require any further support with submitting your reference please email: scholarship.queries@rhodeshouse.ox.ac.uk.